highchair/artinruins-com/_property/apex-pawtucket.md

 #### More Photos

-+ The [Pawtucket Library Flickr page](//www.flickr.com/photos/pawtucketlibrary/albums/72157667444051724){:target="_blank"} has amassed quite a collection of Apex-related photos, including ads and construction photos
++ The [Pawtucket Library Flickr page](http://www.flickr.com/photos/pawtucketlibrary/albums/72157667444051724) has amassed quite a collection of Apex-related photos, including ads and construction photos.

 ### In the News